VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Results and Discussion

 \subsection{Qualitative Analysis}

-\Cref{fig:detection_viz} compares ZS, the Adapter baseline, and our method.
-The Adapter baseline makes several incorrect or inconsistent predictions (e.g., the person in the middle row), highlighting the confirmation bias of standard entropy.
-By exploiting the structure of dense proposals, our method produces more accurate detections with fewer false positives.
-Interestingly, VLODs can correctly detect objects missing from the GT (e.g., the person in the top row) and refine loosely annotated boxes, which are shown in the figure but are counted as errors in quantitative evaluation.
+\Cref{fig:detection_viz} compares detections from ZS, the Adapter baseline, and \textsc{VLOD-TTA}.
+The Adapter baseline often sharpens incorrect predictions, for example, the person in the bottom row, which reflects proposal-level confirmation bias under standard entropy minimization.
+In contrast, \textsc{VLOD-TTA} suppresses isolated proposals and yields more consistent detections with fewer false positives by emphasizing spatially coherent clusters of overlapping proposals.
+We also observe cleaner localization, including fewer duplicate boxes.
+Moreover, \textsc{VLOD-TTA} can detect plausible objects that are missing from the ground truth or refine loosely annotated instances.
+Although such cases are counted as errors under standard evaluation, they qualitatively suggest improved localization and semantic grounding.

 [2][0.95\linewidth]{